Afghan War News

-Task Force ODIN Afghanistan
+Task Force Odin

 Origin of Task Force ODIN.
-TF ODIN was first stood up by the US Army in Iraq in July 2007 to counter the IED threat and to have an aviation unit more responsive to the Army's needs and operational requirements.
+TF ODIN was first stood up by the US Army in Iraq in July 2007 (some sources say 2006) to counter the IED threat and to have an aviation unit more responsive to the Army's needs and operational requirements.
 The general consensus among Army unit commanders is the Air Force supports the Army when it fits their concept of operations.
 1. The task force was created by General Richard Cody, the US Army Vice Chief of Staff.
 The task force operated from Camp Speicher, Iraq (near Tikrit).
 Task Force ODIN Afghanistan was stood up in 2009.

 Task Force Thor.
 The Army assumed the command of some of the air assets of Task Force Odin in October 2014 with the stand up of Task Force Thor.